 The Damon Courtenay Memorial Endowment Fund (DCMEF) was established by Haemophilia Foundation Australia in 1994.
-This was made possible by donations from the late Bryce Courtenay and the late Benita Courtenay in memory of their son, Damon.
+The Fund was established with financial support from the late Bryce Courtenay and the late Benita Courtenay in memory of their son, Damon.

-The Fund was set up to provide grants to individuals or patient support organisations for the care, treatment, education and welfare of people affected by haemophilia or related bleeding disorders.
+The Fund provides grants to individuals or patient support organisations for the care, treatment, education and welfare of people affected by haemophilia or related bleeding disorders.

 WHO CAN APPLY?